At least 50 killed in stampede at Iranian general's funeral, Tehran weighs response to U.S. attack

-DUBAI/BAGHDAD (Reuters) - At least 50 people were killed in a stampede as tens of thousands of mourners packed streets for the funeral of a slain Iranian military commander in his hometown on Tuesday, forcing his burial to be delayed by several hours, state media said.
+DUBAI/BAGHDAD (Reuters) - At least 50 people were killed in a stampede as mourners packed streets for the funeral of a slain Iranian military commander in his hometown on Tuesday, forcing his burial to be postponed, state media reported.

-General Qassem Soleimani’s burial began in late afternoon in the southeastern Iranian city of Kerman, four days after his killing in a U.S. drone strike in Iraq that plunged the region into a new crisis and raised fears of broader conflict.
+Tens of thousands of people had gathered in the southeastern city of Kerman to pay tribute to General Qassem Soleimani, whose killing in a U.S. drone strike in Iraq on Friday plunged the region into a new crisis and raised fears of a broader conflict.

-“A few minutes ago his body was transferred to the martyrs section of Kerman cemetery,” the semi-official news agency ISNA reported, adding that Soleimani’s interment had begun.

 A senior Iranian official said Tehran was considering several scenarios to avenge his killing.
-Other senior figures have said Iran will match the scale of Soleimani’s killing when it responds, but that it will choose the time and place.
+Other senior figures have said Iran will match the scale of Soleimani’s killing when it responds but that it will choose the time and place.

 Tuesday’s stampede broke out amid the crush of mourners, killing 50 people, Iran’s ISNA news agency said, quoting the chief coroner for Kerman province, Abbas Amian.
 About 213 people were injured, an emergency services official told the semi-official Fars news agency.